 In my post college poverty years frozen vegetables, not ramen packets, were my go-to meals.
 If you looked in my freezer, bricks of squash (with “squash” as the only ingredient listed) was the clear favorite.
 Words cannot adequately explain how satisfying it was eat a bowl of earthy warm squash dotted with puddles of melted butter and sprinkled with salt and pepper.
 The simplicity of the squash was somehow reminiscent of home, where I grew up close enough to the country that farm fresh vegetables were treated with respect and care.

 On a recent visit to Ellijay, GA for our annual apple picking trip we ended up with equal amounts of both apples and squash.
 With our kids out of the equation, my husband and I no longer queue up for apple picking with hordes of like minded city folk.
-Instead I try to buy every apple variety I can find by stopping at every orchard I can.
+Instead I try to buy every apple variety I can find by stopping at every orchard I can (8 stops this year!)

 We also look for interesting roadside stands selling items like muscadine slushies and elephant garlic.
 This year a quirky stand with big piles of birdhouse gourds and just off the vine butternut squash ignited ambitious cooking fantasies.

 Once home, I realized I may have overbought…mainly because my husband and HS son don’t even like squash!
 After cooking and freezing much of the butternut squash for fall and winter baking projects, I made myself a batch of homey Cider Braised Butternut Squash Soup as an ode to my days of squash and butter.